GetTerminus/terminus-ui/terminus-ui/confirmation/src/confirmation.directive.md

 ## Confirmation Button Text

-Customizes the text in the modal of the confirmation button; default is "Confirm".
+Customizes the text in the overlay of the confirmation button; default is "Confirm".

 ```html
 <ts-button